 So, if a horse had County Hurdle odds of 3/1, bettors would make £30 profit for every £10 they wagered if the horse won.

-The County Hurdle is a leading handicap hurdle race for horses aged 5 and above, run over 2 miles and 1 furlong at the Cheltenham Festival in March.
+The County Hurdle is a leading handicap hurdle race for horses aged 5 and above.
+It is run over 2 miles and 1 furlong at the Cheltenham Festival in March.
+It's held on the festival's final day and features eight hurdles for horses to jump.

 At Gambling.com, we provide the latest, up-to-the-minute odds for the County Hurdle from all the major betting sites.